-Sometimes even I need motivation, so I am happy to showcase this collaborative guest post which offers some fantastic tips on how you can easily start living a healthier lifestyle, just in time for summer!
+Sometimes even I need motivation, so I am happy to showcase this collaborative guest post on Sim’s Life which offers some fantastic tips on how you can easily start living a healthier lifestyle, just in time for summer!

 It’s fair to say 2017 has been a pretty good year so far.
 Spring has blessed us with some glorious weather, which fills you with positive energy that makes anything seem possible.
 With that in mind, I’ve written a few tips to help you towards using that energy productively.